Kofi Dzamesi

-Samuel Kofi Ahiave Dzamesi (born 1959) is a Ghanaian politician who is chief executive of the Bui Power Authority since August 2021.
+Samuel Kofi Ahiave Dzamesi (born 1959) is a Ghanaian politician who was chief executive of the Bui Power Authority from 2021 to 2025.
 A member of the New Patriotic Party, he was Minister for Chieftaincy and Religious Affairs in Ghana from 2017 to 2021 in the Akufo-Addo administration and has been Regional Minister for the Volta Region from 2005 to 2008 under the John Kufour administration.

 Early life and education

 Dzamesi was born on 3 April 1959.
 His hometown is Dzodze in the Volta Region.
 He attended the Kave LA Primary School and the Kpelikorpe LA Primary School in Kpelikorpe.
 He went on to the Roman Catholic Middle School in Bole.
 He had O-level certificate education at St. Martins Secondary School in Nsawam from 1972 to 1978 and A-level certificate education at the Accra Academy from 1978 to 1980.
 He received a bachelor of science degree in mechanical engineering from Kwame Nkrumah University of Science and Technology after studies from 1983 to 1986.
 He is also a holder of a diploma in Marketing.